silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/09_Casting.md

 Within the template, fields can have their encoding customised at a certain level with format methods.
 See [DBField](api:SilverStripe\ORM\FieldType\DBField) for the specific implementation, but they will generally follow the below rules:

-* `$Field` with no format method supplied will correctly cast itself for the HTML template, as defined by the casting helper for that field.
+- `$Field` with no format method supplied will correctly cast itself for the HTML template, as defined by the casting helper for that field.
 In most cases this is the best method to use for templates.
-* `$Field.XML` Will invoke `htmlentities` on special characters in the value, even if it's already cast as HTML.
+- `$Field.XML` Will invoke `htmlentities` on special characters in the value, even if it's already cast as HTML.
-* `$Field.ATT` will ensure the field is XML encoded for placement inside a HTML element property.
+- `$Field.ATT` will ensure the field is XML encoded for placement inside a HTML element property.
   This will invoke `htmlentities` on the value (even if already cast as HTML) and will escape quotes.
-* `Field.JS` will cast this value as a javascript string.
-E.g. `var fieldVal = '$Field.JS';` can
-  be used in javascript defined in templates to encode values safely.
+- `Field.JS` will cast this value as a JavaScript string.
+For example `var fieldVal = '$Field.JS';` can be used in JavaScript defined in templates to encode values safely.
-* `$Field.CDATA` will cast this value safely for insertion as a literal string in an XML file.
-  E.g. `<element>$Field.CDATA</element>` will ensure that the `<element>` body is safely escaped as a string.
+- `$Field.CDATA` will cast this value safely for insertion as a literal string in an XML file. e.g. `<element>$Field.CDATA</element>` will ensure that the `<element>` body is safely escaped as a string.

 [warning]